miayam/learn-css/003 The Cascade/README.md

 ## Origin
 The cascade takes into account the origin of the CSS:

 1. User agent default style.
-Default style imposed by browser makers (Firefox, Chrome, etc)
+Default style imposed by your browser (Firefox, Chrome, Opera, etc)
 2. Local user style.
 Default style imposed by browser extensions or OS (Windows, Linux, macOS)
 3. Authored CSS.
 The CSS that we author
 4. Default style imposed by browser extensions or OS with `!important`
-5. Default style imposed by browser makers with `!important`
+5. Default style imposed by your browser with `!important`

 ## Importance
 The order of importance of CSS rules: